Jewels of Indochina

 Meals Provided: Breakfast

-Day 11 - Cruise Halong Bay; from Hanoi overnight train to Hué
+Day 11 - Morning cruise of Lan Ha Bay; from Hanoi overnight train to Hué

 Accommodation: